2018 League Rules & Playing Conditions + T20 K.O. Rules

 (d) Unless both teams have the opportunity to bat for 20 overs the match shall be abandoned.
 Playing time shall not be extended beyond 7.25pm (Sections A&B – 45 overs) and 6.55pm (Section C – 40 overs) – see Rule 11.2 on interrupted matches

-(b) Section B will use the BDCA approved ball allocated to this Section.
+(a) Sections A and B (Senior Division - Division 8) will use the BDCA approved ball allocated to this Section.
 Each team will provide a new BDCA approved ball before the toss.
 The fielding side will use the ball supplied by the batting side.

-(c) Section C: The Home team shall supply a new BDCA approved ball before the toss which shall be used throughout the match.
-However, if both captains agree prior to the toss, the Away team shall be allowed to provide a second new BDCA approved ball.
-In this event, the fielding team will use the ball provided by the batting side.
+(b) Section C (Division 9 onwards): The Home team shall supply a new BDCA approved ball before the toss which shall be used throughout the match.
+Prior to the toss, if either team wishes to provide a second new BDCA approved ball, there can be no objection.
+If the second new ball is provided by the away team, the fielding team will use the ball provided by the batting side.

 10.5 Bowling Restrictions